Kuronons/FZ_graphics/Readme.md

 &ensp;&ensp; ⮚ Generates meta file<br>

 - ⚒️ [Asset Packer](https://github.com/Next-Flip/Momentum-Firmware/blob/dev/scripts/asset_packer.py) - Python tool by [WillyJL](https://github.com/Willy-JL)<br>
-&ensp;&ensp; ⮚ Convert .png assets to .bmx ones.<br>
+&ensp;&ensp; ⮚ Convert .png assets to .bm or .bmx ones.<br>
 &ensp;&ensp; ⮚ .bmx is the required graphic asset format to be used with ***Momentum or Xtreme*** firmwares.<br>
 &ensp;&ensp; ⮚ Used for passport, profile and every other apps graphic assets that can be handled within an asset pack.<br>
+&ensp;&ensp; ⮚ Will convert .png animation frames to .bm ones as same as it would be done with ./fbt command<br>
 &ensp;&ensp; ⮚ Tutorial can be found [there](https://github.com/Next-Flip/Momentum-Firmware/blob/dev/documentation/file_formats/AssetPacks.md)<br>

-- ⚒️ [Improved Asset Packer for Momentum](https://github.com/notnotnescap/Improved-Asset-Packer-For-Momentum) - Python tool, upgraded by [nescap](https://github.com/notnotnescap)<BR>
-&ensp;&ensp; ⮚ Enhanced version of the Asset Packer by WillyJL

 - ⚒️ [Xtreme Firmware Asset (Un)Packer](https://github.com/meowteusz/xfw-unpacker) - Python tool by [Mateusz Ryczek](https://github.com/meowteusz) aka meowteusz or skyfused<br>
 &ensp;&ensp; ⮚ Revert/convert .bm compiled animations to .png ones.<br>